airbadge-dev/airbadge/README.md

     return error(401, 'Must be on pro plan')
   }

-  // do the thing here
+  // do the gated thing here
 }
 ```